ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     - [x] Write a logging effect that provide severity and optional module logs.
     - [x] Write a Print effect that provides colorised printing output options.
-    - [ ] Add a '--no-color' switch to the args parsing so that colour or no colour output can be selected.
     - [ ] Add a '--debug=xxx' option to extract the level of debugging wanted.
           Default is None.
-    - [ ] Add colour control to the Logging message effect to disable color if not needed.
     - [x] Go through the app to change all the log @String to either the print or the logging effect.
 [ ] Generate an RSS feed for the site to describe what's new/published, etc.